Steps to take before you go abroad.

 If you will need a visa, make sure you know whether in person-application at a consulate is required, and if so, budget both the funds and the time needed for this process.
 Some countries require in-person application appointments at a consulate or embassy

-1. During Beloit College’s registration week for the fall 2020 semester, register for courses as if you were remaining on campus for the fall semester.
+1. During Beloit College’s registration week for the spring 2022 semester, register for courses as if you were remaining on campus for the spring semester.
 Your registration will be tagged by the registrar’s office with an SAB code, indicating that you have been approved to study abroad.
-Once more is known, if are able to study abroad, your registration will be changed to 3 units of SAB credit and your Beloit College courses will be dropped.
+Once a decision on travel is made on December 1st, 2021, your registration will be changed to 3 units of SAB credit and your Beloit College courses will be dropped.
 The actual units you earn will be adjusted upon receipt of your study abroad transcript.
 Most study abroad students earn the equivalent of 4 Beloit College units of credit.

 Note: You can not earn credit toward a Beloit College degree for non-academic courses, such as physical education and cooking.